 You may need to design an employee training session internally if nothing from training providers exactly meets your needs.
 Or, seek out providers willing to customize their offerings to match your specific requirements.

 It is ineffective to ask an employee to attend a training session on general communication when their immediate need is to learn how to provide feedback in a way that minimizes defensive behavior.
 The employee will regard the training session as mostly a waste of time or too basic; these complaints will invalidate potential learning.

 Whenever possible, connect the employee training to the employee's job and work objectives.
 If you work in an organization that invests in a self-development component in the appraisal process, make sure the connection to the plan is clear.

-- Favor employee training and development that has measurable objectives and specified outcomes that will transfer back to the job.
 Design or obtain employee training that has clearly stated objectives with measurable outcomes.
 Ascertain that the content leads the employee to attain the skill or information promised in the objectives.

 With this information in hand, the employee knows exactly what to expect from the training session and is less likely to be disappointed.
 They will also have ways to apply the training to the accomplishment of real workplace objectives.